tahsinkose/hector-moveit/README.md

 In order to welcome newcomers, status quo of simulation is the best advertisement.
 For further detail, go to Development log.

 ### Getting Started
-This project depends only on MoveIt! framework.
+This project depends on MoveIt! framework and Gazebo 9.
 In order to get all necessary packages, run the command:

 `sudo apt-get install ros-kinetic-moveit*`

+`sudo apt-get install gazebo9 libgazebo9-dev ros-kinetic-gazebo9*`

 After that, the repository should be cloned with all its submodules: